How to Save Someone's Life

 Choking can happen to anyone at any time.
 According to the Heimlich Institute’s site, “since the Heimlich maneuver was introduced in 1974 by Henry Heimlich, M.D., it has saved the lives of more than 50,000 people, famous and not-so-famous.
 In 1985, then U.S. Surgeon General Dr. C. Everett Koop endorsed the Heimlich maneuver as the only safe method for saving a choking victim.”

 Another type of health crisis puts far more lives at risk.
 About 250,000 people in the United States die every year from sudden cardiac arrest.
 The Sudden Cardiac Arrest Foundation points out that's more than the number of people who die annually from colorectal, prostate and breast cancer, auto accidents, AIDS, firearms and house fires combined.

 Learning to use the Heimlich maneuver can save someone who's choking; learning how to do CPR and use an AED (automated external defibrillator) can save sudden cardiac arrest victims.
 I pray that you never have to perform or be on the receiving end of these techniques.
 But if you do, it will be a life-and-death moment — and you will be very glad that the know-how is so readily available.

 (MORE: 5 Ways to Push Past Your Regrets)

 There’s no time like the present.
-Be inspired by the fact that February is American Heart Month.
 We should all comb through this highly empowering project and companion website — HeartRescue Project — designed to bolster the survival rate of those who experience sudden cardiac arrest.

 Now, I know you must be wondering if I learned the Heimlich maneuver and CPR after witnessing the choking incident in Toronto.
 Well, I promised myself I would, but I’m embarrassed to admit that …